The latest issue of the NFIB Small Business Economic Trends came out this morning.

-The average monthly change in this indicator is 3.0 points.
-To smooth out the noise of volatility, here is a 3-month moving average of the Optimism Index along with the monthly values, shown as dots.
+The average monthly change in this indicator is 1.5 points.
+To smooth out the noise of volatility(NYSEARCA:VXX), here is a 3-month moving average of the Optimism Index along with the monthly values, shown as dots.

 Here are some excerpts from the report.

-How effective has the Fed’s monetary policy been in lifting inflation to it two percent target rate?
+How effective has the Fed’s monetary policy been in lifting inflation to its two percent target rate?

 Has the Fed’s zero interest rate policy and quantitative easing had a positive impact on Small Businesses?

-Three percent of owners reported that all their borrowing needs were not satisfied, down 1 point and historically low.
-Thirty percent reported all credit needs met (down 7 points) and 54 percent said they were not interested in a loan, up 11 points.
-These are extreme movements, and the July figures are likely to be an average of May and June.
+Three percent of owners reported that all their borrowing needs were not satisfied, down 1 point and historically very low.
+Thirty-four percent reported all credit needs met (up 2 points) and 54 percent said they were not interested in a loan, up 3 points.

 This month’s “Commentary” section includes the following observations and opinions: